1363V4/le.guide/_posts/2026-03-11-cursor_alternative.md

 at least we get back folding
-(and it's a better folding than vscode). but it's till hard to map efficiently.
+(and it's a better folding than vscode). but it's still hard to map efficiently.

 we can make it look quite modern and minimal! mess around in the settings, minimize and disable stuff,